 As leaders in coastal and marine environmental conservation, research, and preservation, the Virginia Aquarium boat tours bring the ocean to you.
 Since 1989, our boat tours have been staffed by knowledgeable marine educators engaging in responsible viewing practices, research, and conservation.

 A portion of all ticket sales supports our education, research, and conservation initiatives.

 Our boat tours have implemented new procedures for the safety of our guests, crew, and volunteers:

 - Guest capacity onboard has been reduced to allow for safe social distancing.

-- Tickets must be purchased in advance through
+- Tickets must be purchased in advance through online-only ticketing.

 - The crew will undergo pre-boarding health screenings and carry out increased sanitation procedures.